-It can be seen that reductionism and essentialism aren't only scientific and philosophical obsessions - they're actually human obsessions.
+It can be seen that reductionism isn't only a scientific and philosophical obsession - it's actually a human obsession.

-People naturally reduce and analyse things.
-They seek out essences even if there are no essences to seek.
+People naturally reduce things.
+They also seek out essences even if there are no essences to seek.
 Indeed the use of stereotypes and generalisations - in all walks of life - is often a result of this way of thinking.
 And the thing is - it's not always wrong or suspect.
 Sometimes there are generalisations which contain a lot of truth - if not the whole true.
-Stereotypes capture elements of truth – if not the whole truth.
+Stereotypes capture elements of truth.
 And almost everything can be reduced down to more basic elements; whether material things or problems.

-Perhaps physicists and philosophers are indeed the worst offenders, however.
+Perhaps physicists and philosophers are indeed the worst offenders.
 As John Horgan puts it:

 “They want to show that the complicated things of the world are really just manifestations of one thing.
 An essence.
 A force.
 A loop of energy wriggling in a 10-dimensional hyperspace.”